omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 ## oracle
-To feed the real time external price for trading.
-Although trackers give a price for a swap, obd should validate it from at least one oracle before the moment of executing this swap.
-If the price is below the expectation of the order signed, obd should reject the swap.
+Oracle is involved to feed the real time external price for trading.
+Although trackers give prices at any moment a trade occurs, obd should verify it from at least one oracle before the moment of executing this swap.
+If the price is below the expectation of the order signed, obd should reject the trade.

 ## differences from onchain AMM Swaps